 Meanwhile, the man himself waits nearby, dressed in black jeans, T‑shirt and mirrored shades, his look offset by a backwards baseball cap before swapping it for what’s in the box for the benefit of his latest Kerrang! photoshoot.
 Given these surroundings, our reunion with the Guns N’ Roses totem, platinum-selling solo force and one-time riffing foil to Michael Jackson seems reassuringly appropriate.
 It’s somewhat akin to strolling into London Zoo only to discover that David Attenborough is hanging out with the armadillos.

 And there’s plenty to discuss, too.
-In a lifetime so far spanning 53 years, the man born as Saul Hudson has rewritten the rulebook, first with the stadium-sized, hard rock hand grenade of Guns N’ Roses, before forming supergroup Velvet Revolver last decade.
-Most recently his solo project, Slash Featuring Myles Kennedy And The Conspirators, have released their latest studio album, Living The Dream, which swiftly follows on the heels of a two-year reunion tour with Axl Rose and co.
+In a lifetime so far spanning 56 years, the man born as Saul Hudson has rewritten the rulebook, first with the stadium-sized, hard rock hand grenade of Guns N’ Roses, before forming supergroup Velvet Revolver last decade.
+Most recently (in 2018) his solo project, Slash Featuring Myles Kennedy And The Conspirators, released their latest studio album, Living The Dream, which followed on the heels of a two-year reunion tour with Axl Rose and co.
 Being a workaholic has come easily to him, he says, although the job has occasionally taken its toll.